-My first, and most important, piece of advice is to never lose sight of the full customer conversion journey.
-What I mean by this is not getting drawn into the trap of chasing ROI, conversions, or new customer acquisition metrics from every marketing channel or tool.
+My first and most important piece of advice is to never lose sight of the full customer conversion journey.
+What I mean by this is not getting drawn into the trap of chasing ROI, conversion rates, or new customer acquisition metrics from every marketing channel or tool.

-Due to the last click attribution model that most ad campaign platforms utilize, we quickly forget that the original curiosity or intent to purchase may have been created way before the actual click on the ad, or other marketing asset, which drove your sale.
+Due to the last-click attribution model that most ad campaign platforms utilize, we quickly forget that the original curiosity or intent to purchase may have been created way before the actual click on the ad, or other marketing resources and assets, which drove your sale.

-So, in short, if you only chase sales, you won’t get the same longer-term success from tactics that build interest, aspiration, and affinity towards your brand from potential customer audiences, alongside the typically more targeted sales generation campaigns.
+So, in short, if you only chase ecommerce sales, you won’t get the same longer-term success from tactics that build interest, aspiration, and affinity towards your brand from potential customer audiences alongside the typically more targeted sales generation campaigns.

 So, with those points in mind, now we’ll take a look at the various channels, tactics, and strategies that are commonly utilized within a modern ecommerce marketing and advertising strategy.

-As a singular term social media marketing is very broad.
-There are many different social media channels that can be utilized within an ecommerce marketing strategy.
+As a singular term, social media marketing is very broad.
+Many different social media channels can be used within an ecommerce marketing strategy.

-In 2022, it still seems as though Facebook and Instagram are still the most used within US and EU territories.
-But, of course, there are other channels that can also deliver strong results.
+In 2022, it still seems as though Facebook and Instagram are still the most used within U.S. and EU territories.
+But, of course, other channels can also deliver strong results.